tozy/flixel-docs/documentation/01_tutorial/08-7-zoom-and-cameras.html.md

 	FlxG.camera.follow(_player, TOPDOWN, 1);
 	```

-	This simply tells the camera to follow the player using the `TOPDOWN` style, with a `lerp` of 1 (which helps the camera move a little more smoother).
+	This simply tells the camera to follow the player using the `TOPDOWN` style, with a `lerp` of 1 (which helps the camera move a little smoother).

 That's it!
 Test out the game and see how it looks!